ackl/promise-readcache/README.md

-# readcache
+# promise-readcache

-`readcache` is a module to keep the contents of a file cached in memory until it's modified.
+`promise-readcache` is a module to keep the contents of a file cached in memory until it's modified.
 This is done by comparing the file's `fs.Stats.mtime`.

 Originally meant to be used with JSON files, but anything else will do.
 It